Vanilla-OS/handbook/_posts/2023-01-11-install-vpn-from-file.md

 ## Introduction

 This guide provides a step-by-step process for installing an OpenVPN file graphically without using the terminal.
-It helps users who may be uncomfortable with command-line interfaces prefer a more user-friendly approach.
+It helps users who may be uncomfortable with command-line interfaces or who prefer a more user-friendly approach.

 ## Navigating to Network Settings